ayednaber/gh-actions-practice/README.md

 ```

 It is taking much less time now to download the dependencies in other jobs, since it is using the cached dependencies from the first-ran job.

+Since we are using the package lock json file as part of the cache key, if we use `npm update` to update our dependencies, it will no longer use those cached dependencies since they are now outdated.